solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 Previously, we talked about state compression in the context of compressed NFTs.

 While compressed NFTs are the main use case for state compression, you can apply state compression to any Solana program.
-In this lesson, we'll discuss state compression in general terms so you can use it across your Solana projects.
+In this lesson, we’ll discuss state compression in general terms so you can use it across your Solana projects.

 ### A theoretical overview of state compression